ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 are activated immediately and treated valid for appraisal.

 There may be cases when Verifier receives CoRIMs from multiple Reference Value providers and Endorsers.
-In such cases, an integrator or a supplier authority may be designated to issue a single CoBOM to activate all the tags submitted to the Verifier in these CoRIMs.
+In such cases, a supplier (or other authorities, such as integrators) may be designated to issue a single CoBOM to activate all the tags submitted to the Verifier in these CoRIMs.